 It really depends on the situation.
-You can use the full handbrake/neutral procedure sometimes, but there are other cases where just using the handbrake – or even neither handbrake or neutral – is going to be the quickest and safest way out of a stall.
+You can use the full handbrake/neutral procedure sometimes, but there are many other cases where just restarting the car is going to be the quickest and safest way out of a stall.

 In the middle of a busy junction, for example, if you start to move forward but then stall, you could quickly start the engine while the car is still moving as long as you don’t roll into a dangerous position.
 Keep the clutch down as you restart it.

 DSA SOP DT1 only gives only one example: